Bsal13/Offensive-Security-Proving-Grounds-Boxes/Walla (Intermediate) Linux Box.md

 # Resolution summary
 - Found a package.json file on port 8091
-- Navigated to the json file and found the target machine to be running
+- Navigated to the json file and found the target machine to be running raspAP Wifi Configuration Portal version 2.1
+- Googled raspAP Wifi Configuration Portal default credentials
+-
 - Text

 ## Improved skills